tlaplus/PlusPy/README.md

 The spec proper is specified after the comment "\*++:SPEC".
 If you look further you'll find a second comment "\*++:PlusPy".
 This is where the implementation of the messaging module starts.
-It uses the IO module described below.
+It uses the IOUtils module described below.

--------- The IO module --------
+-------- The IOUtils module --------

-PlusPy exports a module in modules/lib/IO.tla that allows processes to do various kinds of I/O.  There are currently three kinds of interfaces defined: "fd", "tcp", and "local".
+PlusPy exports a module in modules/lib/IOUtils.tla that allows processes to do various kinds of I/O.  There are currently three kinds of interfaces defined: "fd", "tcp", and "local".
 For "fd", there are three muxes: "stdin", "stdout", and "stderr".
 For example IOPut("fd", "stdout", "hello") prints hello.
 Note that all I/O is